graphprotocol/graph-network-analytics-subgraph/README.md

 `mainnet-staging` subgraphs.
 These can be seen in the npm scripts.

 We are using `mustache` to configure two different `subgraph.yaml` manifests.
-Each manifest will have different contract addresses populated depending on whether we are using rinkeby or mainnet.
-Ensure the npm package for `@graphprotocol/contracts` is set to the newest rinkeby or mainnet package, [which you can find here](https://www.npmjs.com/package/@graphprotocol/contracts).
+Each manifest will have different contract addresses populated depending on whether we are using goerli or mainnet.
+Ensure the npm package for `@graphprotocol/contracts` is set to the newest goerli or mainnet package, [which you can find here](https://www.npmjs.com/package/@graphprotocol/contracts).